usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 3/Artifact: VA.gov Modernization Case Study.md

 The Web Brand Consolidation Working Group was created to take action on the modernization of VA's primary Veteran-facing web properties: va.gov, vets.gov, myhealth.va.gov, ebenefits.va.gov, and explore.va.gov.
 The group identified four key problems with the current Veteran experience across these web properties:

-* Veterans cannot find the tools and services they need online
+* Veterans cannot find the tools and services they need online.
-* Users are confused by the disjointed navigation between sites
+* Users are confused by the disjointed navigation between sites.
-* VA web sites are designed for the Administrations, not users
+* VA web sites are designed for the Administrations, not users.
-* Cross-administration governance of VA.gov is complicated
+* Cross-administration governance of VA.gov is complicated.

 To address these problems, the Working Group decided to design and build a new Veteran-first experience for VA.gov.